Linaro/documentation/Reference-Platform/Kernel-Roadmap.md

 ## Introduction
-The Reference Platform Kernel(RPK) brings together WIP code that is still under review upstream to provide a single kernel image for 96boards and other Linaro member hardware of interest.
+The Reference Platform Kernel (RPK) brings together WIP code that is still under review upstream in case that is useful.

 The kernel tree is managed similar to linux-next, in that topic branches adding support for various platforms and new kernel features are merged on top of a (close-to-mainline) vanilla kernel.
 These topic branches are provided by the relevant segment group, Landing Team or vendor engineers who want to add support for a hardware platform or a new feature into RPK.
 Please review the [[patch-acceptance policy|RP-Kernel-Policy]] for RPK.
 It is implicit that the person responsible for the feature/platform suppport will rebase it to the new kernel version if that feature is not to be dropped in subsequent kernel releases.

 See the [table](#kernel-version-table) below for a roadmap of proposed kernel versions for future releases.

-## Why is RPK needed?
- 1. To allow engineers to focus on new features instead of spending time on HW enablement
- 1. To speed up finding integration problems while working upstream
- 1. To make it easy to measure the delta between an upstream kernel and what is needed to make a platform useful

 ## Kernel Version Table
 | RPB Release | Kernel Version | LEG | LHG | LNG | LMG |